savethequinn/DV_FinalProject/00 Doc/DV_FinalProject.md

 #### Create the relationships

 Data blending is essentially combining data from multiple data sources, and this is exactly what we are doing for our analysis.
-We did not use the joining function in Tableau because our datasets are not stored in the same location.
+We did not use the joining function in Tableau for this project.

 For our data, we needed to create a relationship between the dates in each table.